richie5um/TextBar-Recipes/README.md

-# TextBar-Recipies
+# TextBar-Recipes

 ## What?
-Recipies for TextBar app (www.richsomerfield.com/apps).
+Recipes for TextBar app (www.richsomerfield.com/apps).

 ## Contributions
 Please submit pull-requests so that I can add your ideas/scripts.